 William Gillette has played Sherlock Holmes for so long he’s half convinced he is the mythic hero.
 And, it turns out, he’s not that far off.
-When a series of murders—and an attempt on his own life—takes place, he ends up being just the
+When a series of murders—and an attempt on his own life—takes place, he ends up being just the man to solve the crime, with the help of his best friend Felix, who just so happens to play his sidekick Watson.

 It’s all great fun in the delightfully silly farce, The Game’s Afoot, directed for The Actors Guild of Parkersburg by Dixie Showalter.
 Danny Bayer as William Gillette heads a stellar cast that includes George Litman as Gillette’s longsuffering pal Felix.
 The two play off of each other terrifically, especially while they are trying to hide a body before the police arrive.
 I won’t try to explain how they come to the conclusion that hiding the body is a good idea, partly because it’s all just too convoluted to put into words and also because that would just spoil the fun.